-Social Security for Military Veterans: Planning for Retirement
+Social Security Benefits for Veterans: Planning for Retirement

-When it comes to timing your retirement and when to begin receiving your Social Security benefits, there is no “one-size-fits-all” solution.
-These important decisions depend on a number of factors related to your circumstances and objectives.
+When it comes to timing your retirement and receiving your Social Security benefits, there is no “one-size-fits-all” solution.
+These decisions depend on numerous factors related to your circumstances and objectives.
 The Social Security Administration is a good place to start.
-By establishing an online account, you can view your earnings statements, receive personalized estimates of future benefits based on your actual earnings and use a number of calculators to help you compare different scenarios.
+With an online account, you can view earnings statements, receive personalized estimates of future benefits based on actual earnings, and use various calculators to help compare different scenarios.

 When am I Eligible for Full Social Security Benefits?

-The first requirement in becoming eligible for Social Security benefits is to earn 40 credits, which essentially means recording 40 quarters of earnings on which you paid Social Security taxes.
+The first requirement to become eligible for Social Security benefits is to earn 40 credits, which means recording 40 quarters of earnings during which you paid Social Security taxes.
 The next requirement is reaching the age of eligibility.
-To slow the depletion of the Social Security Trust Fund, the 1983 Social Security Amendments raised the full retirement age (FRA), which is the age at which you are eligible to receive full Social Security benefits.
-For those born in 1960 or later, FRA is 67.
-But you don’t have to begin receiving Social Security at your full retirement age.
+To slow the depletion of the Social Security Trust Fund, the 1983 Social Security Amendments raised the full retirement age (FRA), the age at which you are eligible to receive full Social Security benefits.
+For those born in 1960 or later, the FRA is 67, though you do not have to begin receiving Social Security at your full retirement age.

 At What Age Should I Begin Receiving My Social Security Benefits?

-So, what does this all mean?
-When should you begin receiving your Social Security benefits?
-That depends on a host of factors, including what age you plan to retire, whether you are able to retire without Social Security income and even how your health may impact your life expectancy.
-A knowledgeable financial advisor can walk you through all of your options and help you make an informed decision that is aligned with your circumstances and objectives.
+The answer depends on factors like your planned retirement age, whether you can retire without Social Security income, and how your health may impact your life expectancy.
+A knowledgeable financial advisor can help you evaluate your options and make a decision aligned with your goals and circumstances.

 When considering taking Social Security benefits, ask yourself these questions:

-How is your health?
-If it’s poor, you may want to opt for an earlier start date than someone in perfect health.
+- How is your health?
+If it’s poor, you may want to opt for an earlier start date than someone in good health.

-Do you have health insurance?
-Remember that Medicare normally doesn’t start until age 65.
+- Do you have health insurance?
+Remember that Medicare doesn’t start until age 65.

 Do Military Retirees Get Social Security?

 Military retirees can get both Social Security benefits and military retirement benefits.
 Generally, there is no reduction of Social Security benefits because of your military retirement benefits.
-You’ll get your Social Security benefit based on your earnings and the age you choose to start receiving benefits.
+You’ll receive Social Security benefits based on your earnings and the age you choose to start receiving benefits.

 In addition to retirement benefits, the Social Security Administration pays benefits to the surviving family members of military service members who die.
 Service members can also receive benefits for themselves and their families if they develop a disability.